Frequently Asked Questions

 Eric Merola is passionate about promising scientific innovations and discoveries that have the potential to help others.
 Sometimes a scientific discovery enters society that is both controversial and directly conflicts with the currently held scientific beliefs and the profit structure of that system within the medical industry (and in the case of fetal stem cells, they conflict with widely held religious beliefs as well).
 Eric finds this aspect to be an important one and feels an obligation through his investigative journalistic work, as well as his artistic expression as a filmmaker, to help the general public learn about these issues to help them make their own informed decisions.

 In short, many people who had seen Eric’s previous work, who claimed to have been successfully treated by using fetal stem cells, had emailed Eric enough to peak his interest.
-In the summer of 2014, Eric set out to investigate this story: starting with Stem Cell Of America in Tijuana (scroll down for more on them), to the world’s masters and pioneers of this therapy at EmCell in Kiev, Ukraine.
+In the summer of 2014, Eric set out to investigate this story: starting with Stem Cell Of America in Tijuana (do not go there, scroll down for more), which led me to discover the world’s pioneers of this therapy at EmCell in Kyiv, Ukraine.

-I watched the documentary and I or a loved one would like to seek fetal stem cell therapy, where can I get it?
+I would like to seek fetal stem cell therapy, where can I get it?

-I have received this therapy myself four times in four years.
+I have received this therapy myself five times since 2016.
 I am a documentary filmmaker, not a doctor.
 It would be inappropriate for me to give anyone medical advice.
 But, I can vouch first-hand for the treatment and how it affected me.
 I also consistently follow patients beyond just those who I followed for this documentary series.
 Listen to podcasts with more patients.

 While fetal stem cell research is legal in the United States, it is not approved by the American Food & Drug Administration for clinical use.
 Not because it failed the regulatory testing, but because there hasn’t been any permission to begin much regulatory testing in the USA.